NuGet/docs.microsoft.com-nuget/docs/create-packages/native-files-in-net-packages.md

 runtimes/osx-arm64/lib/net8.0/Contoso.Native.dll
 runtimes/osx-arm64/native/libcontoso.dylib
 runtimes/osx-x64/lib/net8.0/Contoso.Native.dll
-runtimes/osx-x64/native/contoso.dylib
+runtimes/osx-x64/native/libcontoso.dylib
 runtimes/win-arm64/lib/net8.0/Contoso.Native.dll
 runtimes/win-arm64/native/libcontoso.so
 runtimes/win-x64/lib/net8.0/Contoso.Native.dll
 runtimes/win-x64/native/libcontoso.so
 ```

-If `Contoso.Native.dll` is the same for all RIDs (no `#if` in any source file), then one copy can be placed in `runtimes/any/lib/net8.0/Contoso.Native.dll`, and remove it from all other RID directories.
+If `Contoso.Native.dll` is the same for all RIDs (no `#if` in any source file), then one copy can be placed in `runtimes/any/lib/net8.0/Contoso.Native.dll`, and remove it from all other RID directories, reducing the total file count from 14 to 9.
-Putting the DLL in `lib/net8.0/` is also possible, but not recommended, because NuGet will believe the package is compatible with `packages.config`, and those projects will fail at runtime.
+Putting the DLL in `lib/net8.0/` is also possible, but not recommended, because NuGet will believe the package is compatible with `packages.config`, and those projects will fail at runtime since the native files will not be copied in the build.